totiffany/totiffany.github.io/_posts/2018-03-22-What-I-Learned-From-Trying-A-Capsule-Wardrobe.md

 ![tiff-blog-16.jpg]({{site.baseurl}}/img/tiff-blog-16.jpg)
 ![tiff-blog-12.jpg]({{site.baseurl}}/img/tiff-blog-12.jpg)

 In 2016 I discovered capsule wardrobes and fell hard and fast for the idea of a streamlined closet.
 If you're not familiar with capsule wardrobes, it's essentially a mini wardrobe of clothes you love to wear.
 There are a few rules to follow.
-1. You try to stick to a limited number of items (around 30-40), which includes tops, bottoms, dresses, outerwear, and shoes.
+1. You stick to a limited number of items (around 30-40), which includes tops, bottoms, dresses, outerwear, and shoes.
 2. You wear only those items for 3 months.
 3. You avoid going shopping until it's time to put together next season's capsule.

 I found inspiration in [Project 333](https://bemorewithless.com/project-333/) and the blog [Un-Fancy](http://www.un-fancy.com), and loved the minimalist approach to tackling your closet.
 But after attempting a capsule wardrobe, and failing at it few times, I've decided a strict capsule isn't for me.
 Here's why.